-For more on the Aussie, read the Australian dollar forecast.
+For more on USD/CAD, read the Canadian dollar forecast.

-For more on cable, read the British Pound forecast.
+For more on the Aussie, read the AUD/USD forecast.